-Accessibility is a Tulane priority.
-It is our expectation that all meetings and events sponsored by Tulane University are accessible to individuals with disabilities.
-Taking care to create an accessible event benefits not only individuals with visible or known disabilities, but also helps to ensure that all participants/attendees, including individuals with non-obvious disabilities and/or chronic health conditions, and people of all ages and body types, are able to fully engage in the program.
+Accessibility is a priority for Event Services and Tulane University.
+It is our expectation that all meetings and events sponsored by Tulane are accessible to individuals with disabilities.
+Taking care to create an accessible event benefits individuals with visible or known disabilities as well as those with non-obvious disabilities and/or chronic health conditions.
+Accessibility considerations for events helps provide an engaging atmosphere for people of all ages and body types.

-Inclusion is one of the core values of Tulane University.
+Inclusion is one of our core values.
 For persons with disabilities, inclusion means designing an event that is free of barriers so that they can participate fully.
-One important aspect of being a caring community is thinking about how a person’s disability will affect his or her attendance and enjoyment of a program or workshop, and planning ahead so that he or she will feel welcomed and valued.
+One important aspect of being a caring community is thinking about how a person’s disability will affect their attendance and enjoyment of a program or workshop, and planning ahead so that they will feel welcomed and valued.

 Disabilities are physical or mental impairments that limit one or more major life activities, such as walking, seeing or hearing.
 Disabilities present themselves in many forms.
 Some are visible but most are not apparent.
 Non-visible disabilities include partial sensory impairments, such as low vision or hearing loss, chronic medical conditions, mental health conditions, and learning disabilities.
 According to the U.S. Census Bureau, 20 million of 68 million families in our country have a member with disabilities.
 People with disabilities are the largest minority of the U.S. population.